BwithE/postshell/README.md

 ```

-To connect to an active session
+## Connect to an active session
 ```
 postshell> select 1
 [luke@SKYWALKER]>
 ```

-Execute commands, and wait for the client to GET the command, then POST the results
+## Execute commands, and wait for the client to GET the command, then POST the results
 ```
 [luke@SKYWALKER]> pwd